dalten-collective/keep/README.md

 - Get your login code from the fakeship (`dojo> +code`)
 - Copy `interface/.env.example` to `interface/.env` (not checked into git) and edit the port there to reflect the web interface on your fakeship.
 - `bin/serve-interface.sh`
+- (For running multiple ships in multiple vite instances, you can bypass the bin script and run npm directly from the repo root, passing the ENV variable for the ship's interface a-la: `KEEP_URBIT_TARGET='http://localhost:8081' npm run serve --prefix interface`)

 The fakeship web interface should now be accessible at `http://localhost:3000` (provided by Vite).
 When you first visit the URL you should be prompted for your `+code` from above.